ciroriccio-1994/aws-vpc-multi-az-network/README.md

-# 🧱 AWS VPC Project – Multi-AZ with Public & Private Subnets
+# AWS VPC Project – Multi-AZ with Public & Private Subnets

-This project demonstrates how I designed and built a **custom VPC architecture on AWS**, manually via the AWS Management Console, as part of my **AWS Solutions Architect Associate** preparation.
+This is a small hands-on project I built while preparing for the **AWS Solutions Architect Associate** exam.

-The goal: show hands-on understanding of **networking fundamentals** (VPC, subnets, routing, NAT, IGW) while keeping the setup simple, cost-controlled, and easy to reproduce.
+I wanted to move beyond theory and actually create a **custom network architecture** on AWS, so I set up a VPC with **public and private subnets across two Availability Zones**, routing, a NAT Gateway, and an Internet Gateway — all built manually in the AWS Console.

 ---

-## 🔧 What I Built
+## What I Built

 - **Custom VPC**: 10.0.0.0/16
 - **2 Availability Zones**: eu-central-1a, eu-central-1b
-- **4 Subnets**:
+- **4 Subnets** (two public, two private):
-  - Public: `10.0.0.0/20` (AZ a) and `10.0.16.0/20` (AZ b)
+  - Public: 10.0.0.0/20 (AZ a) and 10.0.16.0/20 (AZ b)
-  - Private: `10.0.32.0/20` (AZ a) and `10.0.48.0/20` (AZ b)
+  - Private: 10.0.32.0/20 (AZ a) and 10.0.48.0/20 (AZ b)
-- **Internet Gateway (IGW)**: Public subnets route traffic to the Internet.
+- **Internet Gateway (IGW)** for public subnets
-- **NAT Gateway**: Deployed in a public subnet (with Elastic IP) to allow secure outbound traffic from private subnets.
+- **NAT Gateway** in one public subnet (with Elastic IP) for outbound internet access from private subnets
-- **Route Tables**:
+- **Route Tables** configured so:
-  - Public route table → `0.0.0.0/0 → IGW`
+  - Public subnets route to IGW
-  - Two private route tables (one per AZ) → `0.0.0.0/0 → NAT`
+  - Private subnets route to NAT

 ---

-## 📐 Architecture Overview

-- Public subnets can host internet-facing resources (e.g., load balancers, bastion hosts).
-- Private subnets can host backend resources (databases, app servers) with secure outbound internet access via NAT.
+## Why I Built It

+I’m using these mini-projects to **practice core AWS concepts** like VPC design, subnetting, routing, and cost management.
+This project helped me get more comfortable with:
+- Splitting CIDR ranges across subnets and AZs
+- Understanding the difference between Internet Gateways and NAT Gateways
-- Dedicated route tables ensure **isolation and controlled traffic flow**.
+- Setting up route tables for isolated vs. internet-facing resources
+- Cleaning up resources (especially NAT) to avoid unnecessary AWS charges

 ---

-## 🖼️ Architecture Screenshot
+## Architecture Diagram

 ![VPC Architecture](./vpc-project-screenshot.PNG)

 ---

-## 📚 What I Learned

-- How to **plan CIDR blocks** across subnets and AZs.
-- Proper configuration of **route tables for public vs. private subnets**.
-- The difference between **IGW and NAT Gateway**.
-- Why cleanup (deleting NAT/EIP) is critical to **avoid unnecessary AWS costs**.
-- Reinforced practical knowledge for the AWS Solutions Architect Associate exam.

----

-## 🚀 Context
+## Context

-This project is part of my **AWS Cloud portfolio**: a series of small, real-world projects built while preparing for the Solutions Architect Associate certification.
+This project is part of my **AWS Cloud portfolio** — small, focused projects to document my learning and show that I’m working with real environments, not just theory.

-I deleted the environment after testing to **avoid extra AWS charges**, keeping the focus on learning and documentation.
+I deleted everything after testing to avoid charges, but the design and process remain documented here.

 Follow my AWS journey on [LinkedIn](https://www.linkedin.com/in/ciro-riccio-a1a933197/).